Les Houches lecture notes on moduli spaces of Riemann surfaces: Cohomological field theories

 \section{Cohomological field theories}

-The Virasoro constraints for Witten's correlators provide a recursive computation of all $\psi$-class intersection numbers.
+The Virasoro constraints satisfied by Witten's correlators provide a recursive method to compute all $\psi$-class intersection numbers.
 The main geometric property underpinning the constraints is the recursive nature of $\Mbar_{g,n}$.
-By looking at Witten's correlators as the intersections of the unit with $\psi$-classes, we can rephrase the recursive structure purely in cohomological terms: the unit $\bm{1}_{g,n} \in H^0(\Mbar_{g,n},\Q)$ is stable under pullback by all tautological maps, that is
+By looking at Witten's correlators as the intersections of the unit with $\psi$-classes, we can rephrase the recursive structure purely in cohomological terms.
+The unit $\bm{1}_{g,n} \in H^0(\Mbar_{g,n},\Q)$ is stable under pullback by all tautological maps, that is

 The first two equations can be interpreted as a cohomological version of the locality axiom in 2D topological field theories (TQFT for short).
-Taking inspiration from TQFTs, we define their cohomological version based on the cohomology of $\Mbar_{g,n}$.
+Taking inspiration from TQFTs, we now define their cohomological analogue based on the cohomology of $\Mbar_{g,n}$.
 The original definition, due to M.~Kontsevich and Y.~Manin in the mid '90s \cite{KM94}, was the first attempt at axiomatising topological string theory and has deep connections with the seminal work of B.~Dubrovin on the geometry of 2D TQFTs \cite{Dub96}.